-I cover a wide range of different topics - from general elections to The Great British Bake Off - and collaborate with experienced journalists, designers and developers across the newsroom to produce innovative visual journalism.
+I've covered a wide range of different topics - from general elections to The Great British Bake Off - and am used to collaborating with experienced journalists, designers and developers across the newsroom.

 I'm adept at using Excel and Google spreadsheets, but R is my go-to analysis tool, especially for big collaborative data projects.
 It is a language I've been learning and working with for the past six years.

 I can write scripts to scrape, clean and analyse large datasets, including geospatial data (for which I also use QGIS).
 I've also used R to connect to and query APIs and databases as well as for building statistical models (something I'm looking to expand upon).

 Designing and building data visualisations has become a bigger and bigger part of what I do in my day job and is also something that I really enjoy researching in my spare time.